keq-request/keq-request.github.io/guide/cli.md

 :::

-Run `npx keq-cli build` in the project directory to generate `typescript` code:
+Run `npx keq-cli build` in the project directory to generate `typescript` code.
+The results are as follows:

 ::: code-group